rkillion/dom_manipulation/notes.md

     ### What is the DOM?
     - DOM stands for Document Object Model
+    - When does the DOM get created?
+When HTML is being loaded from a server, the browser takes the HTML and converts it to the DOM
     - It is a programming interface of your HTML or XML that is created by the browser
     - Offers a web page as a tree of objects
     - We use JavaScript with the DOM to make cool things happen!